expo/expo/docs/versions/unversioned/sdk/google.md

 -   **androidStandaloneAppClientId** (_string_) -- The Android client id registered with Google for use in a standalone app.
 -   **iosStandaloneAppClientId** (_string_) -- The iOS client id registered with Google for use in a standalone app.

-    returns
+#### Returns

 If the user or Google cancelled the login, returns `{ type: 'cancel' }`.

 Otherwise, returns `{ type: 'success', accessToken, idToken, refreshToken, {...profileInformation} }`, `accessToken` is a string giving the access token to use with Google HTTP API requests.

 ## Using it inside of the Expo app